DND-DRDC-RDDC/OS_PyCoMod/README.md

 mgr = sp.run_manager()
 ```

-Now we can tell the run manager to run the simple_SIR model.
+Now we can tell the run manager to run the *simple_sir* model.
 We can supply run settings (such as the duration in this example), and we must provide a label as a key to access the run results later.

 ```Python
 mgr.run(m, duration=150, label='My run')